YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Warning: This indicates that a process has been terminated by a source (usually a user program) other than MUPIP.

-Action: Investigate why an operator or program is stopping GT.M processes without using MUPIP STOP.
+Action: Investigate why an operator or program is stopping YottaDB processes without using MUPIP STOP.

 -----------------